hdimitrieski/e-shop/client/README.md

 # SPA Client
-How to run the client? install node, npm install, npm start
+TODO docs: How to run the client? install node, npm install, npm start

-TODO: implement admin panel